taih304/Linux-Shell/Platforms interaction/ThingsBoard/Rule chain/MQTT.md

 * Topic pattern: ``mqtt_test_node_thingsboard`` (Give any name to this MQTT topic)
 * Host: broker.emqx.io
 * Port: 1883
-* Credential: If choose Anonymous, give no username.
+* Credential: If choose Anonymous, give no username as there is no authentication.
 If choose Basic, provide username

 Rule chain